Woman sleeping face-down on cream organic cotton pillow — warm editorial lifestyle shot

 How long does an organic cotton pillow last?

 With proper care, a well-made organic cotton pillow maintains its structure for 3 to 5 years, longer than most synthetic fills, which lose 40% of their loft within 6 months.
-Organic cotton fill does compress gradually with nightly use, but models with a zippered opening let you restore loft by adding back fill stored from the initial adjustment.
+Circadian's Organic Cotton Pillow ships with a zippered opening that lets you remove fill at first and add it back later as the cotton gradually compresses, extending the pillow's useful life without replacement.

 Is organic cotton better than regular cotton for pillows?